lantunes/CrystaLLM/README.md

 This command reads the `pyproject.toml` file, and installs all the dependencies in the virtual environment.

-_NOTE: You may need to perform extra, or alternate, steps to install PyTorch on your particular system.
+_NOTE: You may need to perform extra, or alternate steps to install PyTorch on your particular system.
 See the [PyTorch documentation](https://pytorch.org/get-started/locally/) for more information._

 ## Obtaining the Training Data